microsoft/BotBuilder-Samples/samples/python/46.teams-auth/README.md

     - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

-1) Run your bot with `python app.py`
+- Run your bot with `python app.py`

-## Authentication

-This sample uses bot authentication capabilities in Azure Bot Service.
-Azure Bot Service provides features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc. These updates also take steps towards an improved user experience by eliminating the magic code verification for some clients.
+## Interacting with the bot in Teams

+> Note this `manifest.json` specified that the bot will be installed in a "personal" scope only.
+Please refer to Teams documentation for more details.

+You can interact with this bot by sending it a message.
+The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

-# Further reading
+## Further reading

 - [Bot Framework Documentation](https://docs.botframework.com)
 - [Bot Basics](https://docs.microsoft.com/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0)